OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 When we set the array of char with a string, there will be an extra char at the end called the null terminator "\0"; therefore our array needs to be five chars long in order to store "abcd". -->

+// TODO: please fix the grammar and flow of everything here on out

 We start by making an array of bytes to represent how different number or alphebat can be displayed.
 Each byte in the array has eight bits and set all the segments of a character.
 We start by turning all the LEDs segments off.
 Since the anodes are connected to the segment pins, we will set them `LOW`.
 The cathodes are connected to the digit pins, we set them `HIGH`.
-This way the current is flowing in the reverse bias direction and the LED will not light up.
+This way the current is flowing in the reverse bias direction and the LED will not light up. // TODO: whoa, this last sentence came out of left-field, maybe an explanation of what reverse bias means

 To display all the digits correctly, we must turn all on the segments of one digit on before we turn off that digit and turn on the next digit.
 If we cycle through turning on and off each digit faster than the human eye can see, it will look like all the digits are displayed correctly.
 However, we must add one extra cycle of delay between turning on and off each digit for some characters to be displayed properly; try remove the following `for` loop and see what happens: